Custom Molded Rubber Parts for Automobiles

 Natural rubber

-Natural rubber is outperformed by synthetic rubbers in various use cases, e.g., in high or low-temperature applications.
-It is also vulnerable to petroleum-based liquids.
+Natural rubber is outperformed by synthetic rubbers in many use cases, e.g., in high or low-temperature applications.
+But it is also vulnerable to petroleum-based liquids.

 Neoprene